MrPickles/dotfiles/new_machine/README.md

 ./set_dark.sh
 ```

-## Enable Copy/Paste in Tmux on OSX
+## Enable Copy/Paste in Tmux on MacOs
 On Macs, `pbcopy` and `pbpaste` don't natively work in tmux.
 Luckly there's a
 [Homebrew](http://brew.sh/) formula to fix that.